Table of Contents

 A concrete beam uses transverse reinforcement to prevent bending moments while vertical reinforcement prevents the shear stresses caused due to loading.
 Industries widely use prestressed concrete beams in bridges while houses in small-scale.

-Columns are defined as long slender member load axially in compression and having lateral dimensions very small as compared to their lengths.
+Columns are defined as long slender members loaded axially in compression and having lateral dimensions very small as compared to their lengths.

 A vertical compression member is called a column.
-If load passes through the longitudinal axis coinciding with CG of the column, it is called the axially loaded column, otherwise eccentrically loaded column.
+If the load passes through the longitudinal axis coinciding with the CG of the column, it is called the axially loaded column, or otherwise eccentrically loaded column.

 Columns are the building structures connected to different footings to transfer the load of the building to the footings of the buildings.